 I’m normally a good sleeper so when I do wake in the night it’s often with a sense of unease.
-I felt feverish but that hadn’t been what had disturbed me.
-It was as if I had been woken for a reason.
+I felt feverish, though that hadn’t been what had disturbed me.
+I had been woken for a reason.
 My unease vanished, to be replaced by curiosity: for there was something odd about the room.

 It took me a few moments to realise that, though it should have been dark, it was not.
 My watch told me it was just gone three o’clock.
 Feeling clear-headed and alert, I got quietly out of bed and pulled back the curtains.

 Our room looked over the rear of the house.
 The lawn, the fence, the copse and the fields beyond were all flooded in a pale, lambent light that must have been the moon: but there was no moon to be seen, just as there had been no moon earlier.
 The lawn was not the dull green that moonlight normally reveals but gun-metal grey.
 This must be hoar-frost.
 I looked across the valley.
 Hills rose on every side, obviously creating a cold micro-climate.
 The yellow outhouse with its ornate tower was recognisable but only barely distinguishable from the structures on either side of it.
 Aside from its faintly lemony tinge and some similar hues on the edges of some of the moon shadows cast by the house and the trees, all the colour had been bleached from the landscape.

 For several seconds everything was still.
 Then I saw the man.

 He seemed to have emerged from nowhere, stumbling and looking over his shoulder as he hurried across the lawn.
 He left deep footprints in his wake which faded almost at once.
 He was carrying something in his arms.
 Within a few seconds he had vanished beyond the buildings to the left.
 The scene returned to its photographic stillness.
 I suddenly felt exhausted, as if I had been awake for days.
 I collapsed back into the bed.